 Even in a buried plastic bag and a soda bottle held 200+ kg, more than enough to rappel from.
 (I still think I'd let my friend go first . . .)

 There’s a nice chart near the end that summarizes all of the data.
 (The fourth column, “strength in daN”, means “dekanewton”, a metric unit of force.
-It's approximately the same as 1 kg.)
+It's 0.01 kN, or approximately the same as 1 kg of force.)

 Unfortunately, I can’t embed this video on my webpage, so you're gonna have to go to YouTube and watch it there.